The 1862 Children's Employment Commission in Sheffield

 For the 1862 Children's Employment Commission, the government sent people to find out how children were treated in Sheffield's industries.
 They went into the factories and spoke to different types of workers, from those who worked with iron, steel and cutlery, to those who used horsehair to make stuffing for seats and mattresses.

-J Edward White interviewed men, women, boys and girls to gather evidence about working conditions.
-This was made into a report that was presented to Parliament.
+An inspector called J. Edward White interviewed workers, both adults and children, to gather evidence about their working conditions.
+This was made into a report and sent to Parliament.

 The government had already made it illegal for women, girls and boys under 12 to work underground in coal mines.
 But there were hardly any rules to protect children working in factories.
 Small workshops and home workers (which included most people in the Sheffield cutlery industry) were not covered by any law at all until 1878.